Skip to content

 What Method Overloading Actually Is (and How Java Decides Which Version to Call)

-Method overloading means defining two or more methods in the same class with the exact same name, but with different parameter lists.
-The parameter list is what makes each version unique — Java calls this the method's signature.
+Method overloading means defining two or more methods in the same class with the exact same name but with different parameter lists.
+The parameter list is what makes each version unique — Java calls this combination the method's signature.

 A method signature is the combination of the method name plus the number, types, and order of its parameters.
 The return type is NOT part of the signature.
-That detail will matter a lot in a moment.
+That detail matters more than most introductory resources suggest.

 When you call an overloaded method, the Java compiler looks at what you passed in and picks the best matching version automatically.
 This decision happens at compile time — not while the program is running.
 That is why overloading is called compile-time polymorphism or static dispatch.